For Japan's carmakers, Europe market is worth the struggle

 “Their exposure to the region, compared to the state of the German makers or the American makers, is very small.
 And given the state of economy and the state of the vehicle market there, that’s not such a bad thing.”

-Despite their decades-long presence, most Japanese carmakers have failed to make significant inroads in the highly competitive market, which is dominated by western brands such as Volkswagen (VOWG_p.DE), PSA Peugeot Citroen (PEUP.PA), Renault (RENA.PA) and Ford (F.N).
+Despite their decades-long presence, most Japanese carmakers have failed to make significant inroads in the highly competitive market, which is dominated by western brands such as Volkswagen, PSA Peugeot Citroen, Renault and Ford.

-The exception is Nissan Motor Co (7201.T), which has an alliance with Renault, receiving diesel engines and manual transmissions popular in Europe from the French firm.
+The exception is Nissan Motor Co, which has an alliance with Renault, receiving diesel engines and manual transmissions popular in Europe from the French firm.
 It is the only major Japanese carmaker whose market share has grown in western Europe in the last five years.

 It rose to 3.4 percent in 2012 from 2.0 percent in 2007.